 We try and encourage all children to eat a sensible balanced diet.

 We do not allow glass bottles, canned fizzy drinks, sweets or chocolate to be included in packed lunches.
+We are a NUT FREE school so do not allow nuts on the premises.

 In line with the government’s policy for Universal Infant Free School Meals, all our children in Reception, Year 1 and Year 2 receive a government funded school meal every day.
 Children in Years 3, 4, 5 and 6 can also order school meals at a cost of £2.25 per day.
 Alternatively, children can bring a healthy packed lunch into school if they prefer.

+If your child will be going home for lunch, then you need to provide written permission for the class teacher.
 Children going home for lunch should be back on school premises at 1.00pm for afternoon registration, but not before.

 All Early Years and KS1 children receive a free piece of fruit through the School’s National Fruit and Veg Scheme.
 KS2 children may bring in their own healthy snack, sweets and chocolate are not allowed.
 Children are encouraged to drink water freely throughout the day and fizzy drinks are not allowed in school at all.
 Milk is provided free of charge to our nursery and reception children.